M$^{2}$Chat: Empowering VLM for Multimodal LLM Interleaved Text-Image Generation

-\paragraph{Ablation of TFF} In this paper, we claim that the hidden layers inside the MLLM actually contain different levels of information, and show a strong tendency to transition from the given state to the output state.
-To visualize the difference between layers, the~\cref{fig:hidden} shows the visualization of middle layers in the text-image to image-text task.
-Moreover, in the Text-Image generalization task, we visualize the last 1, 5, 10, and 15 layers in~\cref{fig:exp_t2i_hidden}, illustrating that the last 15th layer contains almost no useful features.
-Therefore, in the text-to-image task, the $\epsilon$ of TFF is set to 1, while the $\epsilon$ is set to default as 0.8 in the image editing task.
+\paragraph{Ablation of M$^{3}$FT} In this paper, we claim that the low-level visual information and high-level semantic features have different effects on the final generalization.
+Hidden layers inside the VLM contain different levels of information and show a strong tendency to transition from the given state to the output state.
+To visualize the difference between layers, the Fig.~\ref{fig:hidden_t2i} shows the visualization of middle layers in the text-image and image-text tasks.
+Furthermore, as shown in the Tab.~\ref{tab:clip}, we compare the M$^2$Chat with the no M$^3$FT version.
+With the M$^3$FT, the CLIP score of MS-COCO improves by 1.39.
+On CC3M dataset, the M$^3$FT improves 2.56 in FID score, and 1.64 in the CLIP score.
+Both qualitative results and quantitative results illustrate the importance and efficiency of M$^3$FT.

-\paragraph{Ablation of Two-step generation with refiner} We compare the one-step generation method ChatIllusion-base to refined ChatIllution-refine in~\cref{fig:exp_refine}.
-The ChatIllusion-Refine actually contains much more details compared to the one-step version ChatIllusion-base.
-For example, on the left example~\cref{fig:exp_refine}, the refined version has more details on the table, especially its glasses.
-In another example, the stars are much more clear and realistic.